LSchallot/JellyRoller/README.md

 JellyRoller is an open source CLI Jellyfin Controller written in Rust that works on Windows and Linux.
 Its primary purpose is to allow administration of a Jellyfin application from the command line.

 ## How it works

-Currently, JellyRoller authenticates as a user (admin rights required) and stores the authentication token within its configuration, similar to how an API key would be stored.
-Due to some issues with API keys in Jellyfin this is the only supported method of authentication.
-Once authenticated, JellyRoller uses the Jellyfin API to manage the server.
+On the first execution, JellyRoller prompts for information to authenticate as an admin user.
+Once this authentication has succeeded, an API key is created and stored within the JellyrRoller configuration.
+JellyRoller then uses the Jellyfin API to manage the server.

+Any previous user auth tokens will be converted to an API key upon next execution when upgrading from JellyRoller < 0.3.

 ## Usage Information